Adipatil7/ConfigServer_MicroService/README.md

 # ConfigServer_MicroService
-This is a Micro Service for config server (Learning)
+This is a Micro Service for config server